muralikrishna02/GDP_Insights-Unemployment_and_Economic_Trends/README.md

 - Bar plots of unemployment rates and GDP for specific countries.
 - A choropleth map highlighting unemployment rates for different countries in 2021.

-## Findings

-1. The top five countries with the highest unemployment rates in 2021 include South Africa, Djibouti, Eswatini, Botswana, and Lesotho.
-2. A correlation analysis showed a weak negative correlation between unemployment rates and GDP.
-3. There is no significant difference in GDP between 2020 and 2021, as indicated by a t-test.

-## Conclusion

-This analysis suggests that when a country experiences an increase in GDP, there is a tendency for unemployment rates to decrease.
-However, the relationship is not strongly linear.
-The findings from this project provide valuable insights into the economic conditions of various countries.

-For more details, data visualizations, and code used for this analysis, please refer to the Jupyter Notebook in this repository.

 ## Dependencies

 To run the Jupyter Notebook and reproduce the analysis, you will need to install the following Python libraries: